SL vs LT Tires: What You Need to Know Before Airing Down

 A C-rated LT tire rated at 2,800 lbs at 50 PSI, aired down to 25 PSI:

-That's not great either.
-But here's the thing -- the structural sidewall of that E-rated tire is physically stronger than the math suggests.
-The ply construction supports loads beyond what the proportional calculation implies, especially in the lower pressure range.
+For that same 7,000 lb vehicle, that's still a healthy margin above the 1,750 lbs average per tire.
+But the bigger story here isn't just the math -- the structural sidewall of that E-rated tire is physically stronger than the numbers suggest.
+The ply construction supports loads beyond what even the TRA formula implies, especially at lower pressures.
 And you're also not going to run an E-rated at 25 PSI on a 7,000 lb truck -- you'd run it higher (we'll cover the formula in a minute).

 The real-world takeaway: LT tires maintain more sidewall structure at low PSI because of physical construction, not just air pressure math.
 The extra plies do work even when the air pressure isn't.

-Every stock Rivian -- R1T and R1S -- comes from the factory on P-Metric tires.
+Every stock Rivian -- R1T and R1S -- comes from the factory on Euro-metric tires.
+Not P-metric.
 Not LT.
-P-Metric.
+Euro-metric.

 Now consider the numbers.
 A Rivian R1T weighs roughly 7,100-7,200 lbs.
 The R1S is in the same neighborhood.
 That's before you load the gear vault, put a rooftop tent on, or fill the frunk with recovery gear.